ufs-community/ufs-srweather-app/doc/UsersGuide/BuildingRunningTesting/BuildSRW.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. attention::
    * If users successfully built the executables listed in :numref:`Table %s <ExecDescription>`, they can skip to step :numref:`Section %s: Running the SRW App <RunSRW>`.
+   * Users who want to build the SRW App on MacOS or generic Linux systems should skip to :numref:`Section %s <MacLinuxDetails>` and follow the approach there.

 If the ``devbuild.sh`` approach failed, users need to set up their environment to run a workflow on their specific platform.
 First, users should make sure ``Lmod`` is the app used for loading modulefiles.
-This is the case on most Level 1 systems; however, on systems such as Gaea/Odin, the default modulefile loader is from Cray and must be switched to Lmod.
-For example, on Gaea, users can run one of the following two commands depending on whether they have a bash or csh shell, respectively:
+This is the case on most Level 1 systems; however, on systems such as Gaea, the default modulefile loader is from Cray and must be switched to Lmod.
+For example, on Gaea, users with a bash shell environment can run:

 .. code-block:: console

    source /path/to/ufs-srweather-app/etc/lmod-setup.sh gaea
-   source /path/to/ufs-srweather-app/etc/lmod-setup.csh gaea

 .. note::

-   If users execute one of the above commands on systems that don't need it, it will not cause any problems (it will simply do a ``module purge``).
+   If users source the lmod-setup file on systems that don't need it, it will not cause any problems (it will simply do a ``module purge``).

 From here, ``Lmod`` is ready to load the modulefiles needed by the SRW App.
 These modulefiles are located in the ``modulefiles`` directory.
 To load the necessary modulefile for a specific ``<platform>`` using a given ``<compiler>``, run: